-You are provided with the table "Data", below in which x is the primary key.
+You are provided with the table "Data", in which x is the primary key.
 Which of the three provided queries could plausibly add a new tuple to the table?

-- (a) INSERT INTO Data(y) VALUES(NULL); - (b) INSERT INTO Data VALUES(1, NULL, NULL); - (c) INSERT INTO Data(y,x,z) VALUES(NULL, NULL, NULL)
+(a) INSERT INTO Data(y) VALUES(NULL);

+- This is valid if x has an auto increment specifier or a default value that is not 1, 2, or 3. - (b) INSERT INTO Data VALUES(1, NULL, NULL); - This will be rejected due to the duplicate value on the primary key attribute - (c) INSERT INTO Data(y,x,z) VALUES(NULL, NULL, NULL) - The primary key attribute cannot be null